Ircam-WAM/improtech-website/pages/ProgramNote_Concert1.md

 *Just Her - Jester - Gesture*
 for augmented kalimba and live electronics

-Georg Hajdu : composer, computer & live electronics
+Georg Hajdu, composer, computer & live electronics
-Lin Chen : kalimba
+Lin Chen, augmented kalimba

 Just Her – Jester – Gesture is a composition in Bohlen-Pierce tuning for augmented kalimba and electronics written in 2010.
 It was premiered on occasion of my 50th birthday on June 21, 2010 at the EMS conference hosted by the Shanghai Conservatory’s Electro-Acoustic Music Center (EAMC).